A Brief Guide to Providing Insights as a Service

 When working in a B2B environment, the necessity for promotion is easily understood.
 However, promotion is also essential for internal teams working in B2E.

 For teams providing services to external entities (B2B), promotion is an essential business activity.
 However, this also applies to internal data teams.
-I my workplace, we ensure that our colleagues have regular visibility of the tools we develop, through intranet articles and other internal communisation means.
-These promotional activities ensure that management understands the relevance of the team, and improve data literacy across the organisation.
+In my workplace, we ensure that our colleagues have regular visibility of the tools we develop through intranet articles and other internal communication means.
+These promotional activities ensure that management understands the relevance of the team and improves data literacy across the organisation.

 To promote data science skills in my industry, I wrote a textbook for water professionals who want to move away from their spreadsheets, the content of which I also deliver as a course.
-One objective of this course is to provide water professionals with skills to communicate with data scientists.
-Increasing data literacy among the people who work with data scientists is essential to ensure the full value of our services is transferred.
+One objective of this course is to equip water professionals with the skills to communicate effectively with data scientists.
+Increasing data literacy among those who work with data scientists is essential to ensure the full value of our services is realised.

 Data Science for Water Utilities